-- Test Scores - best single-sitting scores on either the ACT Plus Writing exam or the SAT-Reasoning exam were considered.
+- Test Scores - best single-sitting scores on either the ACT Plus Writing exam or the SAT exam were considered.
 For applicants who took both the ACT and the SAT exam, the higher test scores (from a single sitting) were considered.

-- Courses Completed/Planned - number of, content of, and performance in academic courses beyond the minimum ‘a-g’ requirements were considered, within the context of the number of course offerings at an applicant’s high school.
+- Courses Completed/In-Progress/Planned - number of, content of, and performance in academic courses beyond the minimum ‘a-g’ requirements were considered, within the context of the number of course offerings at an applicant’s high school.

-- Honors Courses - number of and performance in UC-approved honors courses, which include Advanced Placement (AP) courses, International Baccalaureate (IB) courses, UC-transferable college courses, and UC-certified courses at specific California high schools, were considered, within the context of an applicant’s honors offered at their high school.
+- Honors Courses - number of and performance in UC-approved honors courses, which include Advanced Placement (AP) courses, International Baccalaureate (IB) courses, UC-transferable college courses, and UC-certified courses at specific California high schools, were considered, within the context of an applicant’s honors courses offered at their high school.